openresty/lua-upstream-nginx-module/README.md

 * checked

     Timestamp for the last check (in seconds since the Epoch)
+* down

+    Holds true if the peer has been marked as "down", otherwise this key is not present
 * conns

     Number of active connections to the peer (this requires NGINX 1.9.0 or above).